Iroquois mythology: Oral traditions

-Iroquois storytelling is also entertainment and a way to preserve culture.
+Haudenosaunee storytelling is also entertainment and a way to preserve culture.
 The stories reflect the Iroquois' perception and understanding of the world.
 Traditionally, the stories were poetic and delivered in metaphors.
 However, translations often lose the expressive qualities which existed in the original language.
 It is also possible that Christianity influenced the written mythologies.

 In 1923, historian Arthur C. Parker wrote, "There is an amazing lack of authentic material on Iroquois-folklore, though much of what arrogates this name itself has been written.
 The writers, however, have in general so glossed the native themes with poetic and literary interpretations that the material has shrunken in value and can scarcely be considered without many reservations."